cncf/mentoring/README.md

 #### Postings Compression

--	Currently the strings used for all labels in tsdb are saved in a string list and are not compressed.
+-	Postings is a lists of series references that contain a given label pair associated with the list.They are used as a reference table to get the requested series.
 The project is to research and implement some compression.
 -	Recommended Skills: Golang, Compression algorithms
 -	Mentor(s): Goutham Veeramachaneni (@gouthamve) / Krasi Georgiev (@krasi-georgiev)
 -	Issue: https://github.com/prometheus/tsdb/issues/234